Docs

 decoded_safe, accept_mask = reject_on_gap(decoded, bottom_mask, gap_mask)

-For robotics or control systems, route bottom or risky samples to an analytic solver:
+For robotics or control systems, route bottom or risky samples to an analytic solver.
+When provenance diagnostics are threaded through, semantic bottoms can stay rejected in place while fault-like bottoms and other invalid samples get the analytic fallback:

 from zeroproofml.inference import route_to_analytic_solver